 Most importantly for the visitor, Osaka is one of the best places to try Japanese food - whether it's octopus balls from a street-side stand, okonomiyaki savoury pancakes (a regional speciality), or some of best sushi in the world.
 In fact, one of our top recommendations for visitors to the city is to take an evening street food tour with one of our expert local guides or knowledgeable tour leaders.
 The tour centres on the area around Nanba and Dotonbori, where giant animatronic crabs, neon puffer fish, Ferris wheels and the famous Glico running man overlook scores of bars, izakaya, restaurants and street-side stalls.

 In addition to food and drink, Osaka has an impressive clutch of attractions to keep the visitor entertained.
-The Ring of Fire Aquarium, for instance, is one of Japan's very best - exhibiting creatures from the volcanic regions encircling the Pacific.
 Universal Studios Japan is located just a short distance out of the city, boasting the newly opened Harry Potter World amongst other interesting film sets, and at the unusual Instant Ramen Museum guests can have a go at creating their own cup noodle.
 Finally, for those who enjoy a good soak in a Japanese hot spring, Osaka Spa World - Japan's premier onsen theme park - is an absolute must.

 For shopping, we suggest heading to American Village (Amerika Mura), Osaka's fashion centre, or Umeda and the Yodabashi Department Store for electronic goods.
 While you're in Umeda, you might also head to the Umeda Sky Building, where a vertiginous escalator takes you across the abyss to a viewing platform looking out over the city.